 FY21-23 Budget Process

-As required by Ordinance 294-19, HSH will hold the following public meetings on the FY21-23 budget.
-These meetings are open to the public and public comment is encouraged.
-Access and materials from these meetings can be found on the LHCB 2021 Meeting Page.
-These public meetings are in addition to conversations HSH is hosting with non-profit providers and advocacy groups.
+As required by Ordinance 294-19, HSH held the following public meetings on the proposed FY21-23 budget in early 2021.
+These meetings were open to the public with public comment encouraged.
+Materials from these meetings can be found on the LHCB 2021 Meeting Page.
+These public meetings were held in addition to conversations HSH hosted with non-profit providers and advocacy groups.

 - Meeting 1: Friday January 22, 2021